valensupport/valensupport.github.io/pages/customer_specific_apis.md

 The schema section consists of:

 ##### The request section
 The following screen shots lists the first couple of inputs for a Workers' Compensation Request.
-The "down arrow" character can be toggled to collapse a section hide information about that section.
+The "down arrow" character can be toggled to collapse a section and hide information about that section.
 The ">" character can be toggled to expand a section to reveal more details acout that section.

 ![Sample Workers Compensation Inputs]({{ "/images/WCSampleInputs.PNG" | absolute_url }})